getcrest/mateverse-apis-clients/README.md

 #### image_url(Optional) - Url to a publicly accessible image
 Provide an url of a publicly accessible image.
 This is an optional parameter.

-    Example
+    Example:
     https://c1.staticflickr.com/1/155/354864230_a8fe1fe864.jpg

 #### text_sample(Optional) - Sample text.
 Can be a word or a sentence or a paragraph
 Provide a text sample which you want to use for the prediction.
 This is an optional parameter.

-    Example
+    Example:
     "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Quisque finibus neque tortor, non lobortis nibh tempor id"

 #### values - When you use a csv model
 Provide a valid json string containing all column names and column values.

-    Example
+    Example:
     "[{\"column_value\": ***, \"column_name\": \"******\"}, {\"column_value\": ***, \"column_name\": \"******\"}, {\"column_value\": ***, \"column_name\": \"******\"}, {\"column_value\": ***, \"column_name\": \"******\"}]"

 ## Run
-    Take predictions from an images model
+    Take predictions from an images model:
     python request_images.py

-    Take predictions from a text model
+    Take predictions from a text model:
     python request_text.py

-    Take predictions from a csv model
+    Take predictions from a csv model:
     python request_csv.py

 ## Response
 Response will be a JSON object, easily parsable in all programming languages.

-    Response from an images model
+    Response from an images model:
     {
        "status":"success",
        "message":"Predictions",